Description

 Sortino:

-• Compared with SPY (0.76) in the period of the last 3 years, the excess return divided by the downside deviation of 0.26 is smaller, thus worse.
+• Compared with the benchmark SPY (0.87) in the period of the last 5 years, the ratio of annual return and downside deviation of 0.53 of Margaritaville Portfolio is lower, thus worse.

 Ulcer: